MoonPoet/xaprb-src/content/blog/2011/how-i-ended-my-trial-of-gnome-3.md

 So instead of reverting to Gnome 2, since I'm going to customize my environment anyway, I decided to go back to XFCE instead.
 And now I'm happy again.
 It's simple, usable, functional, attractive, and fast.
 It's easy to customize slightly to my taste (e.g. moving the taskbar to the bottom of the screen, Windows style).
 And Alt-TAB works sanely.
 And, I get back some of the things I always missed, such as one-click ways to maximize windows vertically or horizontally.

 When Fedora 16 comes out I'll revisit Gnome 3 and see if it has improved, but for now I'm done with my evaluation.
-I also just set up a new computer for my dad, who's a Windows user, and installed Fedora 14 with Gnome 2, instead of Fedora 15.
 I hope the Gnome developers are able to collect and integrate enough feedback to make a groundbreaking Gnome 3 interface that still does what people expect and works the way they work, because that is *the* key to getting more adoption.